 Learn more about the HNAF.

-The HNAF is intended to focus on advancing current food nutrition research in an innovative way.
-Potential projects will stimulate targeted public interest, enhance specific health and nutrition dimensions for consumers, as well as provide opportunities for GBC faculty and student researchers to participate in the research work and generate measurable results to advance nutrition.
+Consistent with our mission – to improve the diet, physical health and wellness of Canadians, the HNAF is intended to focus on advancing current food nutrition research in an innovative way.
+Potential projects will stimulate targeted public interest, enhance specific health and nutrition dimensions for consumers, as well as provide opportunities for GBC faculty, technicians and student researchers to participate in the research work and generate measurable results to advance nutrition.

 Potential outputs may take the form of recipes, menu development, nutritional information, and custom training and market research results.
 These must be disseminated for easy public access as meaningful resources.

 Not-for-profit organizations, charitable organizations, the public sector and the broader public sector (e.g. post-secondary educational institutions; hospitals).

 However worthy other initiatives are, the Foundation’s resources are not limitless and, we regret, cannot extend to:

 - Fund raising campaigns

 - General building funds, not specific to program delivery

 - Bursaries and scholarships not related to its Mission

 - General capital campaigns